Smart cities & communities

 Analyze patient data and use it in better research practices

-While technology makes life easier, it can also hurt our environment such as the use of carbonaceous natural resources.
+While technology makes life easier, it can also hurt our environment, such as carbonaceous natural resources.
 To preserve future generations, cities are investing in renewable forms of energy such as solar, wind and water, also in reducing energy consumption through smart devices.
 Gathering data from connected infrastructure will help your organization:

 Monitor usage and provide lighting in different areas based on their real-time needs.